stcorp/legato/README.rst

 - ``python``:  The python function with arguments to be called.
   The function needs to be provided as full module path to that function.

+In case of ``file`` monitoring, the respective file name for an event is passed to the external command or Python function via an environment variable named ``FILENAME``.

 Example configuration file
 --------------------------